cockroachdb/docs/src/current/v23.2/physical-cluster-replication-monitoring.md

 `id` | The ID of the virtual cluster.
 `name` | The name of the standby (destination) virtual cluster.
 `data_state` | The state of the data on the virtual cluster.
 This can show one of the following: `initializing replication`, `ready`, `replicating`, `replication paused`, `replication pending cutover`, `replication cutting over`, `replication error`.
 Refer to [Data state](#data-state) for more detail on each response.
 `service_mode` | The service mode shows whether the virtual cluster is ready to accept SQL requests.
-This can show one of the following: `none`, `shared`.
+This can show one of the following: <br>`none`<br>`shared`: The virtual cluster's SQL connections will be served by the same nodes that are serving the system interface.
 `source_tenant_name` | The name of the primary (source) virtual cluster.
 `source_cluster_uri` | The URI of the primary (source) cluster.
 This is the URI that connects to the primary cluster to [start a replication stream]({% link {{ page.version.version }}/set-up-physical-cluster-replication.md %}#step-4-start-replication).
 `replication_job_id` | The ID of the replication job.